nevthereal/nevthereal/README.md

 I am a Web Dev in React.
 Find out more on my **[website](https://nevillebrem.com)**!

 ## What I am planning for the future
 I want to go fullstack.
-In the past I've used React as my go to library, but I am currently learning Next as a full web framework.
-I definitely want to build some complex apps with Next, such as a blog, an e-commerce app and more.
+In the past I've used React as my go to library, but I am currently learning SvelteKit as a full web framework.
+I definitely want to build some complex apps with SvelteKit, such as a blog, an e-commerce page and more.

 ## My current stack
-- **React** with react-router-dom
-- TypeScript
-- TailwindCSS
+- Skeleton UI (SvelteKit + TailwindCSS)
-- framer-motion
+- Drizzle ORM
-- Firebase
+- Supabase
-> Other libraries: Stripe, axios, react-hook-form, zod

 ## Projects
 See my **pinned repositories** or on my [website](https://nevillebrem.com) for **demo projects**